 Timing of an alternate assessment/exam

-Eligible students will sit the alternate assessment during the supplementary exam period.
+Eligible students will sit the alternate assessment during the supplementary exam period for that term.

 Supplementary exams will not be held any other time.